Bowdoin College Title IX Policy

 Prior to completing the Investigative Report, the College will send to each party and their advisor, if any, in electronic format, any evidence obtained as part of the investigation that is directly related to the allegations raised in the Formal Complaint, including evidence the Investigator does not consider relevant and including inculpatory and exculpatory evidence obtained for any source.
 The parties will have ten (10) calendar days from the date the evidence is made available to submit a written response to the Investigator, which the Investigator will consider prior to completing the Investigative Report.

 - Following the issuance of the Investigative Report, and upon notice to all parties and their advisors a live hearing will be held.
-The notice of the hearing will identify the Hearing Officer, who will preside over the hearing, and the other Decision Makers, who will determine any sanctions and remedies.
+The notice of the hearing will identify the Hearing Officer, who will preside over the hearing, and the other Decision Makers, who, if the Hearing Officer determines the Respondent is responsible, will determine any sanctions and remedies.
+Typically, the sanctioning Decision Makers will not attend the hearing and will review the record and take up the matter only if the Hearing Officer determines the Respondent is responsible.
 The live hearing is typically held within fifteen (15) calendar days from the issuance of the Investigative Report.

 - At the request of a party or at the College’s discretion, this hearing may be held virtually, with the parties in separate rooms, using a platform that allows participants to simultaneously see and hear each other.
 In all instances the live hearing will be audio-recorded; the recording will be available to the parties for inspection and review.